brennagood-93/wk4brennagood_codequiz/README.md

 Create a quiz
 A quiz about what? = Wine!
-First create a start button
+First create html to show different sections